-There are no changes in the information of the Directors of the Company required to be disclosed in this Annual Report pursuant to Rule 13.51B(1) of the Listing Rules.
+Save as disclosed, there are no changes in the information of the Directors of the Company required to be disclosed in this Annual Report pursuant to Rule 13.51B(1) of the Listing Rules.

 The board (the "Board") of directors (the "Directors") of the Company is pleased to present this Corporate Governance Report in the Annual Report.